Native vegetation, forestry and land management

 Native vegetation offsets

-Native vegetation offset sites provide native vegetation credits for our projects that are required by planning permits to offset the removal of native vegetation.
+Native vegetation offset sites provide credits that are required by planning permits to offset the removal of native vegetation.
 We own and manage two sites, one in Huntly and one in Maiden Gully.

 You may not collect firewood from any of our roadsides or reserves or from roads managed by VicRoads.
 There are specific sites around Bendigo where firewood can be collected in spring and autumn.
-Check dates and locations for the Loddon Mallee region at the Department of Environment, Land, Water and Planning website: Firewood collection.
+Check dates and locations for the Loddon Mallee region at the Forest Fire Management Victoria website: Firewood collection.

 We have established forestry plantations to decrease land degradation, provide a resource for high value timbers, a tree-seed source, enhance biological diversity and reduce greenhouse gases.
 Our three plantations are: